 2. House Hacking

-For those of you who don’t know, house hacking is when you purchase a 1 to 4-unit residential property with low money down (5% down or less).
+For those of you who don't know, house hacking is when you purchase a one- to four-unit residential property with low money down (5 percent or less).
 The caveat to any low-money-down loan is that you are required to live in the property for at least one year.

 That’s OK, though!

 I have yet to find a better risk/reward trade-off.
-For relatively low risk, it is not uncommon to see annual returns north of 100% when you factor in the four wealth generators of real estate.
+For relatively low risk, it is not uncommon to see annual returns north of 100 percent when you factor in the four wealth generators of real estate.
 I’m such a big fan, I even wrote a book about it.

 There are countless other successful house hackers out there with returns as good or even much better than I am getting.
 It really is a tried and true way to eliminate your largest expense and save $1,000 or more per month.